 For gardening enthusiasts, a greenhouse can be the only way to grow those tropical plants that they fell in love with on a trip abroad, or maybe just something that caught their eye on the internet.

 Whatever the reasons are for your interest in owning a greenhouse, it is important to get a good one.
-So, we have reviewed the most popular greenhouses out there right here on this page for you, and also added a buyer’s guide for good measure.
+So, we have reviewed the most popular greenhouses out there right here on this page for you, and also added a Best Greenhouses Buyer’s Guide for the UK for good measure.

 We hope you enjoy.

 The Palram Nature Series Mythos Hobby Greenhouse is a great comparison to the Harmony series.
 They are very similar with a couple of specialised differences.
 The Harmony allows maximum transmission of sunlight to enhance growing which this does to an extent.
 You have to love the word ‘virtually’.
 It’s a way of saying it really shouldn’t but if it does, you aren’t covered :D. With that said the twin 4mm polycarbonate walls really are virtually unbreakable 😀

 The polycarbonate panel design blocks almost all harmful UV rays which is great news.
 It’s hard to compare these to a cheap plastic greenhouse but I’ll try – what you lose in money you gain in reliability.
 Whilst the Palram range takes a bit of a beating all over the board for windy conditions, the lightweight plastic greenhouses fare much worse.
 In fact, they are practically a kite 😀